emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

   .. code-block:: text

-    Opened "/test.txt" with flags 2
+    Opened "/test.txt" with flags 2 and size 0
-    Wrote to file "/test.txt"
-    About to move "/test.txt" to "/renamed.txt"
+    Wrote to file "/test.txt" with 11 bytes written Wrote to file "/test.txt" with 0 bytes written About to move "/test.txt" to "/renamed.txt"
     Moved "/test.txt" to "/renamed.txt"
-    Opened "/renamed.txt" with flags 1
+    Opened "/renamed.txt" with flags 1 and size 11
+    Read 0 bytes from "/renamed.txt"
+    Read 11 bytes from "/renamed.txt"
+    Read 0 bytes from "/renamed.txt"
+    Read 0 bytes from "/renamed.txt"
-    File read returned 'hello world'
+    Wrote to file "/dev/tty" with 31 bytes written File read returned 'hello world'
-    Wrote to file "/dev/tty"
-    About to delete "/renamed.txt"
+    Wrote to file "/dev/tty" with 2 bytes written About to delete "/renamed.txt"
     Deleted "/renamed.txt"